ferrous-systems/rust-training/training-slides/src/defmt.md

 Note:

-* Many MCUs use SEGGER RTT instead of UART to for debug printouts.
+* Many MCUs use SEGGER RTT instead of UART for debug printouts.

 ## Downsides